nickfla1/fast-proxy/README.md

 ## Configuration format

-Each yaml file is considered a group of routes and it's indipendent from other groups.
+Each yaml file is considered a group of routes and it's independent from other groups.

 ```yaml
 # Identifies the main route object